Macros

 `[+ ~x ~x]]

-Here, ~x means "insert whatever syntax was passed as x."
-If you call [double 5], the macro produces [+ 5 5].
+Here ~x means "insert whatever syntax was passed as x."
+Call [double 5] and the macro produces [+ 5 5].

 Unquote-splicing ~@

-Sometimes you have a list of syntax elements and you want to inline them into a form, not insert the list itself. ~@ (unquote-splicing) does exactly that.
+When you hold a list of syntax elements, you usually want them poured into a form one by one, not dropped in as a single nested list. ~@ (unquote-splicing) does exactly that.

 LOON